payjoin/research-docs/random-beacon-peer-selection.md

 i.e for all verticies match an outgoing stub with a in going stub at random.
 Which runs in propotial to the number of edges.

 This can be analyzed as a case of preferential attachment style network (albert-barbasi) -- i.e perferencial attachment is it self a random acyclic graph when degree ordering is fixed.

+## CoinJoin denominations

+def: hamming weight -> non-zero digits in a base. ex 00110, in base2 it would be the popcount = 2.

+Small hamming weight numbers (across different bases) result in denomination sets with high multiplicities.
+Mauers work demonstrates that denomination sets with high multiplicity results in a factorial number of input-output pairings.

+Any arb satoshi amounts can be represented by using a set of these denominations.
+Dense sets of denominations lead to many sets of possible subset sums (i.e sub-transaction mappings). i.e subset sum density.
+**Dense ≈ less constrained ≈ more possible mappings ≈ bigger anonymity.**

+Multiple bases may be preferencial (base-2 + base-3 + base-10?).
+Odd values in some bases can be repr in other bases.
+Empirical work demonstrates that nearly all comboniations can be covered with 3-4 denominations in the set.

+## Towards measuring tracebility notes

+tracebility: the measure of uncertainty an advesary has on the origin of some coins.
+Subjective traceability allows for a measurement to be influced by external knowledge.

+Whats on the chain is just objectective traceability.

+This paper aims to create a formal framework to extract privacy metrics from any transaction graph. source nodes: mint coins into existence (coinbase) sink nodes: do not spend coins they receive.

+To trace the origin of a source node we reverse the graph.
+The reveresed graph is then markov chain of with probabilites describing if an output is related to an input.
+Then perform a random walk to obtain a traceability score.
+The random walk is finished once a absorbed node is encountered (i.e a self-loop).

+Probability score are created proportional to the transfered amounts. however they can be influnced by any arb transaction metric.

+An uncertainty score is then the amount of information an advesary lacks to obtain a total certaintly in the origin of the money. this can be modeled as the shannon entropy of the probability distribution / scores (denoted in the paper as B_i)

+Intuitively this is the uncertaintly score about the origin of a source node given a set of sink nodes.